asciinema/asciinema-player/README.md

 );
 ```

-### Parsing other recording formats
+### Playing other recording formats

 By default, a recording is parsed with built-in
 [asciicast](https://github.com/asciinema/asciinema/blob/develop/doc/asciicast-v2.md)
 format parser.

-However, if you happen to have a recording produced by other
-terminal session recording tool (e.g. ttyrec) or a log file that you want to
+If you have a recording produced by other terminal session recording tool (e.g.
-animate, you can still play it in asciinema player, as long as you write a
-parser for it.
+script, ttyrec) you can use one of [built-in file format
+parsers](src/parser/README.md#built-in-parsers), or [implement a custom parser
+function](src/parser/README.md#custom-parser).

-Custom format parser can be used like this:
+Recording format parser can be specified in the source argument to
+`AsciinemaPlayer.create` as a string (built-in) or function (custom):

 ```javascript
 AsciinemaPlayer.create({ url: url, parser: parser }, containerElement);
 ```

-See [Parsers](src/parser/README.md) for details on implementing a custom parser.
+See [Parsers](src/parser/README.md) for information on available built-in
+parsers and how to implement a custom parser.

 ## Options